 - Batteries last for up to a decade

-Why It Made the Cut: With cutting-edge technologies and consistent new product releases, Ring has positioned itself as one of the best home security companies.
+Why It Made the Cut: With cutting-edge technologies and consistent new product releases, Ring has positioned itself as one of the best and most affordable home security companies.

-Ring gives you quite a bit for your monthly service fee.
-As one of the best self-monitored home security systems, the cheapest monthly subscription option is only $3 per month.
+A Ring home security system gives customers quite a bit for its monthly Ring Doorbell cost.
+As one of the best self-monitored home security systems, the cheapest Ring subscription costs $3.99 per month or $39.99 per year.
 This tier of subscription does not include professional monitoring, as it’s more appropriate for someone with a stand-alone Ring camera or video doorbell.
+While the Basic plan will only record one doorbell or camera, customers with multiple Ring home devices can opt for the Plus plan for $10 per month or $100 per year, which provides video recording for all Ring devices within the home.

-The Ring Protect Pro service is $20 per month, and it’s the better option for anyone with a Ring alarm system.
+The Ring Protect Pro service is $20 per month or $200 per year, and it’s the better option for anyone with a Ring alarm system.
 This option includes professional monitoring and Alexa Guard Plus in addition to features like 60-day video history and person alerts.
-All in, you’ll end up paying less than you’d pay with many other home security systems, but you can still save video recordings for your camera as well as get alerts to possible emergencies and deter intruders via the included Alexa Guard Plus service.
+All in, customers will pay less than they would pay with many other home security systems, but they can still save video recordings from their camera as well as get alerts to possible emergencies and deter intruders via the included Alexa Guard Plus service.

 How does Ring work?
-With Ring, you can pick and choose which products you want and don’t want.
-You can opt for a cheap starter kit for as little as $200, plus you can add on additional products like doorbells, cameras, floodlights, and smoke/CO detectors (though the selection is comparatively limited).
+With a Ring security camera system, customers can pick and choose which products they want and don’t want.
+Customers can opt for a cheap starter kit for as little as $249.98, plus they can add on extra products like doorbells, cameras, floodlights, and smoke/carbon monoxide detectors (though the selection is relatively limited).
+Ring also runs sales on its security kits from time to time, so customers may be able to find an even cheaper price around certain holidays.

 - Installation: DIY